aaron-grau/curic/javascript/readings/rails-api.md

 ## `respond_to`

 Fortunately, controllers are versatile.
 A single controller can handle both JSON and HTML requests.
-By looking at the requested `Content-Type`, the controller can determine which format our response should be populated in and then act accordingly.
+By looking at the requested `Content-Type` or the format of the URI (i.e., going to `/cats.html` vs `/cats.json`), the controller can determine which format our response should be populated in and then act accordingly.

 ```ruby
 # app/controllers/cats_controller.rb